 At the Taussig Cancer Institute, cancer patients benefit from expert care, and the research faculty conducts.
 They can participate in clinical trials, gaining access to experimental treatments.

 The Institute also offers several support services for patients and their families.
 These range from education programs to financial support resources to wellness care and include everything a patient needs to feel well while undergoing cancer treatment.

 Mesothelioma Diagnosis and Treatment

 The experts at the Cancer Institute are dedicated to the best patient care, which includes so much more than just administering treatment.
-The care for patients extends to the research that is done here, to provide patients with better options for treatment and to extend their lives, and it also extends to the way new doctors are trained and educated for excellence.
+The care for patients extends to the research done here to provide patients with better options for treatment and extend their lives, and it also extends to the way new doctors are trained and educated for excellence.